spier/spier.github.io/_posts/2011-06-14-from-scratch.md

 # Almost Like a Longer Tweet

 I find myself using twitter fairly frequently lately.
-It is quite a useful tool for a bunch of different purposes but I have to agree with [Dave Winer][davewiner] when it comes to the arbitrary 140 character: It is useless.
+It is quite a useful tool for a bunch of different purposes but I have to agree with [Dave Winer][davewiner] when it comes to the arbitrary 140 character limit: It is useless.
 Sometimes you just need to say a little bit more :)

-So for all things that just break the 140 characters by a bit, I will be using this blog as well, and then point people to my posts if I consider them relevant enough.
+So for all things that just break the 140 characters by a bit, I will be using this blog as well, and then point people to my posts from twitter, if I consider them relevant enough.

 # Idea Curation